-INTERGROUP: Willamette Valley Intergroup is a nonprofit corporation that provides an Alcoholics Anonymous Central Office governed by an Intergroup committee.
-The purpose is to encourage mutual support and cooperation between groups in the Alcoholics Anonymous community in Willamette Valley.
+Willamette Valley Intergroup is a nonprofit corporation that provides an Alcoholics Anonymous Central Office governed by an Intergroup committee.
+The purpose is to encourage mutual support and cooperation between groups in the Alcoholics Anonymous community in District 4 (click here for the district map).
 It exists to aid the groups in their common purpose of carrying the A.A. message to the alcoholic who still suffers.
 It does this by maintaining a Central Office; Answering Service; meeting schedules; website; and creating committees that provide further essential functions.

-DISTRICT 4: Each group’s Group Service Representative usually participates with the G.S.R.s of other local groups in regular district meetings.
+Each group’s Group Service Representative (G.S.R.) usually participates in regular district meetings with the G.S.R.s of other local groups.
 There the G.S.R.s discuss plans and make decisions on how to best serve the local groups.
 They also learn more about what is happening in A.A. world service.
 G.S.R.s also take part in area assemblies.
-They give input to those who represent your area at the General Service Conference.
+They give input to those representing your area at the General Service Conference.

 Mon – Fri 10 am – 6 pm

 Sat 10 am – 2 pm